decretist/Dissertation/Chapter3/chapter3.markdown

 de legibus* (distinctions 1-20) and none from Gratian's "epilogue" (distinctions 81-101).

-[42] See Winroth, “Where Gratian Slept”.
-The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

-[43] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 679–706; Kenneth Pennington, “La biografia di Graziano, il Padre del diritto canonico,” *Rivista Internazionale di Diritto Comune* 25 (2014): 25–60; and Pennington, “The Biography of Gratian, the Father of Canon Law”.
+[44] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 679–706; Kenneth Pennington, “La biografia di Graziano, il Padre del diritto canonico,” *Rivista Internazionale di Diritto Comune* 25 (2014): 25–60; and Pennington, “The Biography of Gratian, the Father of Canon Law”.

-[44] Kenneth Pennington, “Gratian, Causa 19, and the Birth of Canonical Jurisprudence,” in *Panta Rei: Studi Dedicati a Manlio Bellomo*, ed.
+[45] Kenneth Pennington, “Gratian, Causa 19, and the Birth of Canonical Jurisprudence,” in *Panta Rei: Studi Dedicati a Manlio Bellomo*, ed.
 Orazio Condorelli, vol. 4 (Roma: Il Cigno, 2004), 339–55.

-[45] Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is because of a text \[D.63 d.p.c.34\] that is found in all pre-Vulgate manuscripts."
+[46] Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is because of a text \[D.63 d.p.c.34\] that is found in all pre-Vulgate manuscripts."
 Pennington, “The Biography of Gratian, the Father of Canon Law,” 362. **Placeholder for Larson footnote** D.63